complexrehabsystems/ShoppingCart_Interview/README.md

 ## Overview
-This project implements a simple in-memory shopping cart using modern C#6 or C#7.
+This project implements a simple shopping cart using modern C#6 or C#7.
 The project can be completed using the free community version of Visual Studio 2015 available here:
 * [https://www.visualstudio.com/vs/community/](https://www.visualstudio.com/vs/community/)